Women’s Sexual Issues

 Many women deal with sexual issues throughout their lives.
 Some typical female sexual difficulties or issues may endure a short while, while others last for longer periods of time.
 About one-third of women experience unpleasant sexual problems, such as vaginismus, vulvadynia, or dyspareunia.
 Other elements including body image, sorrow, relationships, depression, and anxiety can also affect a woman’s sexuality.
 People receive little instruction about sex and sexuality, and the information they do receive is sometimes inaccurate or misleading.

 The sections that follow contain details on a few of the common sexual disorders or challenges that women may encounter.
 Sex therapy or psychosexual therapy can help women and their partners have satisfying sexual relationships.
 Through sex therapy or sex

 How Common are Common Women’s Sexual Problems?

-- 1 in 3 women were not able to achieve orgasm
+- One in three women were unable to have orgasm

 Contact the team on (03) 9005 5213 or use the form to request a confidential chat.